 - DRAM: Database of Recorded American Music

 DRAM is a scholarly resource providing educational communities with on-demand streaming access to CD-quality audio (192kbps Mp4), complete original liner notes and essays from independent record labels and sound archives.
-DRAM contains over 4,000 albums' worth of recordings from a distinctive set of 42 independent labels and archives.
-The touchstone of the DRAM collection is the diverse catalogue of American music represented by the New World Records and CRI labels, which merged in 2007.
-From folk to opera, Native American to jazz, 19th century classical to early rock, musical theater, contemporary, electronic and beyond, New World has served composers, artists, students and the general public since its inception in 1975 with a grant from the Rockefeller Foundation.
-The acquisiton of CRI deepened its catalog of contemporary American compositon and restored to circulation recordings that had, in some cases, been out of print for decades.
+The collection contains over 4,000 albums' worth of recordings from a distinctive set of 42 independent labels and archives.
+In addition, it contains a diverse catalogue of American music represented by the New World Records and CRI labels.

 - Music and Performing Arts from Alexander Street